kiboschool/course-industry-experience-1/src/lessons/interviews/interviewing-basics.md

 ### Speak confidently, calmly, and clearly
 <img width="591" alt="image" src="https://user-images.githubusercontent.com/1774663/233859364-a9945dd0-5e55-4526-b309-57db71b4a5d4.png">
-<a href="https://twitter.com/markessien/status/1634084076624699393" target="_blank">Source</a>

-The quote above is by Mark Essien, a software engineer and founder of Hotels.ng, Nigeria's leading hotel booking website.
+The <a href="https://twitter.com/markessien/status/1634084076624699393" target="_blank">tweet</a> above is by Mark Essien, a software engineer and founder of Hotels.ng, Nigeria's leading hotel booking website.
 The reality is that _how_ you say it matters as much as what you say.

 <aside>
   📺 Watch the video below for tips on how to speak with confidence and authority